psevestre/openid-fapi/Financial_API_WD_002.md

 In addition, the Authorization server, for the write operation,

-* shall require the `request` parameter to be passed as a JWS signed JWT as in clause 6 of [OIDC];
+* shall require the `request` or `request_uri` parameter to be passed as a JWS signed JWT as in clause 6 of [OIDC];
+* shall require the `response_type` values `code id_token` or `code id_token token`;
+* shall return ID Token as a detached signature to the authorization response;
+* shall include state hash, `s_hash`, in the ID Token to protect the `state` value;
 * shall only issue holder of key authorization code, access token, and refresh token for write operations;
-* shall support [OAUTB] or HOKTBD as a holder of key mechanism;
+* shall support [OAUTB] or [MTLS] as a holder of key mechanism;
+* shall support user authentication at LoA 3 or greater as defined in [X.1254];
+* shall support signed and encrypted ID Tokens

+Editors' note: The following was in the previsous edition but was removed as we now require hybrid flow.

     * shall verify that the pre-registered value for the following names are included in the request object;
         * `resources`: array of resources identifiers that the token will be used against;
 	    * `authz_ep`: the uri to which the authorization request was intended to be sent;
 	    * `token_ep`: the uri to which the authorization code will be sent to, if 'code' or 'hybrid' flow was used;
-* shall support user authentication at LoA 3 or greater as defined in [X.1254];
-* shall support signed and encrypted ID Tokens

 #### 5.2.3 Public Client